fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 node-pre-gyp rebuild --runtime=node-webkit --target=0.8.6
 ```

-At the end, when the build process are finished, you can see that process run correctly
+At the end, when the build process is finished, you can see that the process was performed correctly

 ```shell
 ...